httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 opportunistic security.
 When it is in use, the alternative service can provide any certificate, or even select TLS cipher suites that do not include authentication.

-## The "http-opportunistic" well-known URI {#well-known}

-To establish reasonable assurances that an origin allows an alternative service on the same host as it when the alternative does not have a valid certificate (as per {{auth}}), an client can fetch the "http-opportunistic" well-known URI {{RFC5785}} from the origin.

-A client MAY consider there to be reasonable assurances when:
+When the client has a valid http-opportunistic response for an origin, it MAY consider there to be reasonable assurances when:

-* It has obtained a 200 (OK) response for the well-known URI from the origin, or refreshed one in cache {{RFC7234}}, and

-* That response has the media type "application/json", and

-* That response's payload, when parsed as JSON {{RFC7159}}, contains a root object with a member "origins" whose value is a list of strings, one of which is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per
-  {{RFC6454}}, Section 6.1, and

 * The origin and alternative service's hostnames are the same when compared in a case-insensitive fashion, and